Endomag

-Endomag is a medical device manufacturer, headquartered in Cambridge, UK, with a US office in Austin, Texas.
-Originally incorporated as Endomagnetics Ltd, the company was founded in 2007 and produces surgical guidance products which assist surgeons in locating and removing cancerous tumors, predominantly for breast cancer surgery.
+Endomagnetics Ltd (commonly Endomag) is a British medical device manufacturer, headquartered in Cambridge.
+The company was founded in 2007 and produces surgical guidance products which assist surgeons in locating and removing cancerous tumors, predominantly for breast cancer surgery.
 The company's products are distributed by Leica Biosystems in North America and Sysmex Corporation across Europe.
+Since 2024, Endomag is a subsidiary of Hologic.

 The company's location at Cambridge Science Park in Cambridge is central to Silicon Fen, the cluster of high-tech businesses in the area which form one of the most important technology centres in Europe.

 History

 Endomag was founded in 2007 as Endomagnetics Ltd as a University spin-off from University College London and the University of Houston.
 Helped by initial seed money from UCL Business, Endomag has continued to develop its magnetic sensing technologies to improve minimally invasive procedures for oncologists.

 In June 2014, the company acquired the magnetic hyperthermia assets of the US-based Actium Biosystems.
 In 2015, the company moved offices from Cambridge Science Park to its current headquarters at The Jeffrey's Building on the St John's Innovation Park.
 The office was opened by Lord Sainsbury.

 In July 2018, the company announced a further round of venture capital funding, a Series C for $10m (£8m) led by Draper Esprit, the European arm of Silicon Valley investor, Tim Draper's venture capital business.

+In April 2024, American medical device manufacturer Hologic agreed to acquire Endomag for $310 million.
+The acquisition completed in July that year.